average-kirigiri-enjoyer/challenge-9-professional-readme-generator/sampleREADME.md

     ## Installation

-    installation
+    a

     ## Usage

-    usage
+    a

     ## License

-    Operates under the following license; MIT License.
+    Operates under the following license; Apache License 2.0.
 See the LICENSE file the the repository for more information

     ## Contributing

-    contribution
+    a

     ## Tests

-    testing}
+    a

     ## Questions

-    If you have any questions, please contact me at hertlethan@gmail.com, and I will get back to you as soon as I can.
-    Additionally, my GitHub account can be found at https://github.com/average-kirigiri-enjoyer
+    If you have any questions, please contact me at a, and I will get back to you as soon as I can.
+Additionally, my GitHub account can be found at https://github.com/